emilianoyoung/ai/_posts/_archive/2019-12-03-aws-autopilot-gives-you-more-visible-automl-in-sagemaker-studio.md

 ---
 category: news
 title: "AWS AutoPilot gives you more visible AutoML in SageMaker Studio"
-excerpt: "Today at AWS re:Invent in Las Vegas, the company announced AutoPilot, a new tool that gives you greater visibility into automated machine learning model creation, known as AutoML.
-This new tool is part of the new SageMaker Studio also announced today."
+excerpt: "This new tool is part of the new SageMaker Studio also announced today.
+As AWS CEO Andy Jassy pointed out onstage today, one of the problems with AutoML is that it’s basically a black box.
+If you want to improve a mediocre model, or just evolve it for ..."
 publishedDateTime: 2019-12-03T18:31:00Z
 sourceUrl: https://techcrunch.com/2019/12/03/aws-autopilot-gives-you-more-visible-automl-in-sagemaker-studio/
 ampUrl: https://techcrunch.com/2019/12/03/aws-autopilot-gives-you-more-visible-automl-in-sagemaker-studio/amp/
 cdnAmpUrl: https://techcrunch-com.cdn.ampproject.org/c/s/techcrunch.com/2019/12/03/aws-autopilot-gives-you-more-visible-automl-in-sagemaker-studio/amp/
 type: article
 quality: 101
-heat: 121
+heat: 111
 published: true

 provider: